flatredball/FlatRedBallDocs/tutorials/damage-dealing/03-damage-events.md

 ![Set the Enemy AxisAlignedRectangleInstance color to Red](../../.gitbook/assets/2023-01-img\_63bed29eca1f8.png)

 Next, we can handle the event in code.
 In this case we'll use an `async` call to set the color to white temporarily, then set it back to red.
 Keep in mind that for a full project you may want additional logic to allow the enemy to receive damage multiple times without flashing the rectangle back.
-For the sake of simplicity we'll ignore this and write simpler code which automatically sets the rectangle back to its original color after a short delay.
+For the sake of simplicity, we'll ignore this and write simpler code which automatically sets the rectangle back to its original color after a short delay.

 ```csharp
 private void CustomInitialize()